pmfeen/edge-of-stochastic-stability/README.md

 - Measure core quantities: Batch Sharpness, $\lambda_{\max}$ (and other top eigenvalues of the Hessian of the loss), GNI, and Hessian trace
 - Log to Weights & Biases for visualization, sweeps, and plots
 - Easily extend with new measurements (see “Adding new measurements” checklist).
-- Restart runs from a checkpoint and change hyper‑parameters mid‑training
+- Restart runs from a checkpoint and change hyper‑parameters mid‑training.

 ## Quick Start
 - **Setup** (virtual environment highly recommended):